-> A more comprehensive neurological assessment must be performed for any patient who has, or has the potential, to have an altered neurological state.
+A more comprehensive neurological assessment must be performed for any patient who has, or has the potential, to have an altered neurological state.
 Neurological observations should be made, including an assessment of the Glasgow Coma Score, limb movements and pupils.
-These observations should be recorded on a separate Neurological Observation Chart (MR 685/A).
+These observations should be recorded on a separate Neurological Observation Chart.

-> Children who require neurological observations include those with:
+Children who require neurological observations include those with:

 Level of Sedation assessment should be made ONLY for patients receiving sedation (e.g. chloral hydrate, midazolam, nitrous oxide, and opiates at higher doses) and the Level of Sedation score is to be used instead of the AVPU score.

 The University of Michigan Sedation Score (UMSS) is used to score the Level of Sedation.